UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - If they identify the number and still have it, that is the phone that will receive the OTP

-- If they no longer have that number, the mobile must be updated in Aadhaar before authentication is possible
+- If they no longer have that number, they must update the mobile in Aadhaar before you can perform the authentication

 Reason 2: Mobile Number in Aadhaar Is Inactive or Ported